LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 -------------------

 To get started with a git repository (or "repo" for short), the programmer must first create one.
-Let's walkthrough the steps together using the terminal and a text editor.
+Let's walk through the steps together using the terminal and a text editor.

 To create a git repository, you will need to navigate to your project directory using the terminal.
 Either select a current directory or make one.
 Let's make one called ``homework``.
-Once created and you are inside your project directory, we are going to initiate git.
+Once created and you are inside your project directory, we are going to initialize git.

 Go ahead and use the command ``git init``, like so: